AsyncHttpClient/async-http-client/README.md

 * Only edit the code related to the suggested change, so DON'T automatically format the classes you've edited.
 * Respect the formatting rules:
-  * Ident with 4 spaces
+  * Indent with 4 spaces
-  * Use a 140 chars line max length
-  * Don't use * imports
-  * Stick to the org, com, javax, java imports order
 * Your PR can contain multiple commits when submitting, but once it's been reviewed, we'll ask you to squash them into a single one
 * Regarding licensing:
   * You must be the original author of the code you suggest.
-  * If not, you have to prove that the original code was published under Apache License 2 and properly mention original copyrights.
+  * You must give the copyright to "the AsyncHttpClient Project"